 In this segment, which goes along with our video, we are going to talk about how to use Sleeklens’ “Starburst” Photoshop overlays to enhance the effects of the sun’s rays in your photographs.
+You can also check the sun overlay for adding sun flare in Photoshop.
 Our Photoshop Overlays are a really great way to quickly add an extra bit of dramatic effect to your images.

 With our “Starburst Overlays” loaded and our first photograph pulled up, we will go ahead and get right into it.
 For this image, we are going to be using Starburst-12.
 Simply open up your overlays and drag Starburst-12 over onto your image.
 Once you have the overlay on top of your photograph, you will be able to resize it to best fit your image.
 By grabbing and dragging the corners and side the starburst can be adjusted exactly the way you need it to be.
 Once the size is correct, then simply move it to where the effect would most naturally appear.
 In this case, we will place it over the sun which is peering over the landscape in our photo.

 Once the overlay is sized and placed, the next thing that we will need to do is remove the black area surrounding the starburst.
 To do that, we’ll go over to the dropdown menu to the right that says Normal and make sure that the overlay is selected.
 Then, open the dropdown and click Screen which will remove the black around the effect.
 Now is a good time to move the effect to the right spot.